FREQUENTLY ASKED QUESTIONS

 Q. How can I contact the USGT Business Office if I have a question on how to spend my approved budget funds?

-A. Here is the link to join the channel and ask the question via Slack:
+A. Here is how to join the channel and ask questions via Slack:

 On Slack, click “+” next to “Channels”.
 Click “Browse channels” and search #usgbusinessoffice.
 Click “Join”.